autosportlabs/RaceCapture-Pro_firmware/README.md

 ## MK2
-MK2 is the second generation RaceCapturePro unit.
+MK2 is the second generation RaceCapture/Pro unit.
 Like its successor it has many of the same features that were originally loved, all of which have been improved upon.
-It also has some new features that were unavialable in the original MK1.
+It also has some new features that were unavailable in the original MK1.
 MK2 supports sampling rates of up to 1 Kilo Hertz per channel (a 10x improvement from MK1) and a GPS unit that can sample up to 50Hz (a 5x improvement from MK1).
 It also includes a betteriInertial unit, an upgraded processor (STM32 base),